naufalafels/IMS/ReadMe.md

     * Unit Cost
     * Expiry Date
     * Dimensions/Weight
-* **Unique ID Generation:** Each item record in the inventory is assigned a unique ID for tracking.
+* **Unique ID / SKU Generation:** Each item record in the inventory is assigned a unique ID for tracking.
 * **Location Management:** Items can be assigned to specific locations within the warehouse, using a classification system (e.g., GF-C1-R1 for Ground Floor - Cabinet 1 - Row 1).
 * **Inventory Display:** A page displays all items in the warehouse with important details (Date in, Item Description, Item Type, SKU, Batch Lot, Location).
 * **Search and Filtering:** Users can easily search and filter items based on various criteria.